pdavenport/TypescriptCrashCourse/TypeScript101/Chap2/2functions.md

 }
 ```

-It doesn't matter the arithmatic inside the function, if you do not return a number, TypeScript will know and you will recieve an error.
+It doesn't matter the arithmatic inside the function, if you do not return a number TypeScript will know :flushed: and you will recieve an error.

 ### If your function doesn't return anything,

-perhaps just changes a variable, you can define the output type as 'void'
+perhaps just changes a variable, you can define the output type as `void`

 ```tsx
 const logger = (message: string): void => {